-A discreet session of at least 20 minutes daily is given to the teaching of high quality, systematic synthetic phonics whilst the children are in Foundation One and Two.
+A discrete session of at least 20 minutes daily is given to the teaching of high quality, systematic synthetic phonics for children from Foundation One to Year 2.
 Phonics sessions are structured in the same way each day and build in strong consistent and familiar routines.
-The children in Foundation Two are streamed to support targeted teaching to the stage of the different sets of children.
-Rhymes from Read, Write, Inc. are used in conjunction with the phasing of Letters and Sounds.
+The children may be streamed to support targeted teaching to the stage of the different sets of children.
 A multi-sensory approach to teaching and learning is used in phonics sessions so that children learn from simultaneous visual, audio and kinaesthetic activities designed to secure essential phonic knowledge and skills.
-Each child also has a phonic book to track the phase they are learning and to support them with practising daily the sets of sounds they are working towards and the tricky or high frequency words.
-Once they are able to say the sounds and words, they practise being able to spell them.
-This book goes home for daily practise and enables the parents to support and understand the phonic stage their child is working on.
+Information about each child's phonic stage will be posted on Google Classroom to support home learning.